typicode/jsonplaceholder/README.md

 You can find it running here and are free to use it in your developments: http://jsonplaceholder.typicode.com.

-Or you can install it:
+Or you can run it locally:

 ```
 $ npm install -g jsonplaceholder